A topic from the subject of Spectroscopy in Chemistry.

 Applications

-Spectroscopy is a powerful tool that has a wide range of applications in environmental chemistry.
-Some of the most common applications include:
+Spectroscopy is a valuable tool with wide-ranging applications in environmental chemistry.
+Some key applications include:

 Conclusion